 Here’s where I had my first stumbling block with the keyboard.
 The SMK-6C isn’t reprogrammable – which is fine if you’re used to standard layouts.
 The only thing programmable on this keyboard is its RGB modes.

 In my case, I had to resort to third-party remapping software (Microsoft Power Toys) to rebind the keyboard.
 While this was useful when using Windows applications, the remapped keys didn’t work as intended when playing games – not that huge of a problem, but if you play many different games, the time spent configuring your keyboard adds up.
-While I understand this isn’t going to be a problem for most people, it’s what I encountered – so if you use unorthodox layouts like the Happy Hacking Keyboard, you’ll have to bear that in mind when picking up this keyboard.
+Though I understand this isn’t going to be a problem for most people, it’s what I encountered – so if you use unorthodox layouts like the Happy Hacking Keyboard, you’ll have to bear that in mind when picking up this keyboard.

 Overall, I was pleasantly surprised by my experience with the SMK-6C.
 Despite its minor setbacks due to specific needs, the keyboard was a treat to use.
 The low profile keys felt fine to type on and didn’t take much adjusting to.
 I had no issues working with or playing games on the keyboard.
 While the form factor was a bit too large for my liking, the smaller versions of the keyboard solve this issue.
 With a low price tag to boot, the Armaggeddon SMK-6C makes sense if you’re new to the world of mechanical keyboards and are looking for a way to dip your toes.